Lyinggod/lgs-item-viewer/README.md

 <img src="https://github.com/Lyinggod/lgs-item-viewer/blob/main/images/item-viewer.jpg" width=800>

-## Compendium Preparation
+## Item Viewer Configuration

+The item viewer will not work until it is configured.
+See the configuration wiki to setup the viewer.

-<a src="https://github.com/Lyinggod/lgs-item-viewer/wiki/Configuring-Item-Viewer">Configure Table Viewer</a> Wiki
+<a href="https://github.com/Lyinggod/lgs-item-viewer/wiki/Configuring-Item-Viewer">Configure Table Viewer</a> Wiki

 Compendiums must be placed in a compendium folder called _Item Viewer_.
 Folders within the Item Viewer folder are used to orgranize compendiums are into logical groups.